benzookapi/shopify-barebone-app-sample/README.md

 For extensions like Theme App Extensinons, Shopify Functtions, and Checkout Extensions, refer to the [app extensions](https://shopify.dev/docs/apps/build/app-extensions) page.

 # How to run
-0. Create your Shopify partner account from [here](https://www.shopify.com/partners) and create a Shopify app manually (not choosing Shopify CLI) in the app menu of your dashboard.
+0. Create your Shopify partner account from [here](https://www.shopify.com/partners) and create a Shopify app **manually** (not choosing Shopify CLI) in the app menu of your dashboard.
 Also, [create a development store](https://shopify.dev/docs/api/development-stores#create-a-development-store-to-test-your-app) to install this app too.
+If you want to customize this sample code, don't forget to clone (fork) this repository to make your own one.

-1. Decide if you run this app locally **OR** in cloud hosting serivces like [Render](https://render.com/), [Fly.io](https://fly.io/), [Heroku](https://www.heroku.com/), and [AWS EC2](https://aws.amazon.com/), etc. If you run it locally, you need to use network tunneling tool like [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/) because your app server url (described as `YOUR_APP_URL` below) needs to be **public**, not localhost directly, so you need to bind your localhost to a public URL.
+1. Decide if you run this app locally **or** in cloud hosting serivces like [Render](https://render.com/), [Fly.io](https://fly.io/), [Heroku](https://www.heroku.com/), and [AWS EC2](https://aws.amazon.com/), etc. If you run it locally, you need to use network tunneling tool like [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/) because your app server url (described as `YOUR_APP_URL` below) needs to be **public**, not localhost directly, so you need to bind your localhost to a public URL.
 If your company **blocks network tunneling**, you have to choose a cloud hosting serivce.
 This app has no limtation of hosting serivce choise, but [Render](https://render.com/) is recommneded as they provide free plan, and just conneting a [GitHub repository](../../../shopify-barebone-app-sample) enables you to create a web service, and [Shopify CLI app hosting](https://render.com/docs/deploy-shopify-app) is supported natively with the Docker file.

 2. Add the following environmental variables locally (export in the terminal) or in the cloud platform (in environmental variable settings).
     ```